-She is the proud mother of two and is currently enrolled in the Surgical Technology Program at Kirkwood Community College.
+She is the proud mother of two and graduate of the Surgical Technology Program at Kirkwood Community College.

 Tamara is a co-founder of the Cedar Rapids non-profit, Advocates for Social Justice, the Linn County Sustainability Manager, and a Ph.D. candidate in the Natural Resources and Earth System Sciences program at the University of New Hampshire.
 Tamara has been working with Black leaders and city staff on creation of the Citizen Review Board.

 Previously, she has worked with non-profits and local governments in the Indian Himalaya to translate results of her research into local environmental policy.
 Ms. Marcus has been a Fulbright-Nehru fellow, a NASA New Hampshire Space Grant fellow, and a National Center for Atmospheric Research fellow and completed her B.S. in biochemistry and English from the University of Minnesota, Twin Cities.